-GCSE History

-Head of Faculty: Miss S Ahmed
+GCSE History Head of Faculty: Miss Ahmed Email: s.ahmed@barnwell.herts.sch.uk

-Head of Department: Miss A Chambers

-Email: A.Chambers@barnwell.herts.sch.uk

 Why study GCSE History?

 History at GCSE is a dynamic and popular subject that will provide students with useful skills and fascinating knowledge about the past.
 It is a highly relevant subject, equipping young people with the ability to use sources to weigh up evidence and to reach and justify conclusions.
 These skills are not only transferable to other subjects but are also highly valued by employers.
 The topics studied are varied and interesting, giving our students an insight into past societies and current problems.
 History students can go on to pursue a wide range of careers, including business, finance and law.